Knoxville, TN

 Significant overbuilding into weak demand.
 This is the highest-risk metro combination — new supply is delivering into a market that is already struggling to absorb existing inventory.

-Knoxville, TN shows High internal divergence — the metro composite may obscure significant county-level differences.
-Blount County contributes the most structural risk (High Risk, driven by price momentum), while Grainger County anchors the lower end (Low Risk).
+Knoxville, TN shows Moderate internal divergence — some counties diverge meaningfully from the metro picture.
+Blount County contributes the most structural risk (High Risk, driven by price momentum), while Roane County anchors the lower end (Average).

 | County | Score ▼ |